DeanSaiful/add-delete-row-table/README.md

   5. Responsive and visually appealing design.

 # Contributing
-Contributions to this project are welcome!
-If you would like to contribute, please follow these steps:
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.